 Another male health issue that affects the prostate is Chronic Pelvic Pain Syndrome.

 34.4% of patients with this condition report pain in the perineum, which is the area between the penis and the anus — 39.2 % of men with Chronic Pelvic Pain Syndrome report they need to urinate more frequently.
 And 39.2% of men with this condition have

-Oxidative stress is also thought to play a role, and there is also a theory that stones in the prostate could contribute to this condition overall.
+Oxidative stress can also play a role, and there is also a theory that stones in the prostate could contribute to this condition overall.

-Have prostate supplements been proven effective?
+Are prostate supplements effective?

-A large body of research can be found on both in vitro (in a laboratory) and in vivo (in the live subject) of preventative prostate cancer measures.
+A large body of research can be both in vitro (in a laboratory) and in vivo (in the live subject) of preventative prostate cancer measures.

 They all had a history of prostate cancer and had rising prostate-specific antigen levels after radical prostate removal or radiation therapy.
 The supplement used in this experiment consisted of lycopene and other antioxidants as the main ingredients.

-Their research was primarily based on a Cochrane review, which is sort of a “gold standard” in the medical research world, as they have lots of valid and reliable research in their library.
+Their research was primarily based on a Cochrane review, which is a “gold standard” in the medical research world, as they have lots of valid and reliable research in their library.

 The study concluded that using saw palmetto in conjunction with lycopene, selenium, and stinging nettle had positive results.

-The study concluded that there are several early positive studies that are promising in the use of saw palmetto, especially now that we know more about its effects in the body.
+The study concluded that several early positive studies are promising in the use of saw palmetto, especially now that we know more about its effects on the body.

 It is also good to know that it does have potential synergistic effects when combined with other natural supplements and therapies.

-They looked at studies from 1970 all the way up until 2017 in order to identify what the current status was on this whole idea of polyphenols and prostate disease.
+They looked at studies from 1970 all the way up until 2017 to identify the current status on this whole idea of polyphenols and prostate disease.

 Phytotherapeutic compounds like Cucurbita pepo have low side effect profiles, relatively lower costs, and a low rate of study dropout.
 This is because treatments like this are often well tolerated by patients.

 The study concluded that Cucurbita pepo is useful for improving symptoms and quality of life in those with Benign Prostatic Hyperplasia.

 An interesting study was performed comparing a herbal supplement with a pharmaceutical drug.